Best yoga studio software in 2026

 cons

-- No consumer marketplace — if marketplace-attributed discovery is operationally meaningful in your market, you'd lose it
+- No consumer marketplace — if marketplace discovery brings in a meaningful share of your new clients, you'd lose it

 We're listing Junocal first with full disclosure.
 For boutique yoga studios that run regular classes plus teacher training cohorts and want flat predictable pricing without a marketplace commission, Junocal fits.
 For marketplace-dependent or franchise operations, the platforms below fit better.